Doctors Note Logo

 Patient Guidance and Next Steps

 While PRP can be a safe, minimally invasive option for many conditions—from osteoarthritis to hair restoration—patients experiencing persistent pain, joint swelling or other concerning symptoms before or after treatment should explore their options.
-If you're uncertain whether your symptoms warrant medical attention, try Ubie's free Medically Approved LLM Symptom Checker Chat Bot to get personalized guidance on next steps and understand when professional evaluation is recommended.
+If you're uncertain whether your symptoms warrant medical attention, you can quickly check your symptoms with Ubie's free AI-powered tool to receive personalized guidance on next steps and understand when professional evaluation is recommended.

 Always review lab results (platelet counts, white blood cell levels) with your medical team before proceeding.
 And remember: in any situation where you suspect something could be life-threatening or serious, speak to a doctor immediately.